What is Sportch?

 Sportch creates a community of sportspeople looking match-up with one another to compete in the sport(s) of their choice!
 Our unique app makes arranging and playing matches against similar level opponents easier than ever:

 - Player profiles contain key information including the player’s location, club/venue and coach (if applicable).
-Player profiles also contain useful details about your opponents such as their status, availability, age, gender, nationality and their recent results.
+Player profiles also contain useful details about your opponents such as their status, availability, nationality and recent results.

-- A very helpful ‘status’ icon helps identify when players are Active, Away or Inactive.
-Inactive players, who haven’t sent a message for 30 days, get a red status icon and are automatically filtered out of the rankings so they don’t impact your position or playing opportunities!
+- The ‘player status’ icon helps identify when players are Active, Away or Inactive.
+Inactive players have a red status icon and are automatically filtered out of the rankings so they don’t impact your position or playing opportunities!

-- Match-up results are reported through the app.
-Once confirmed the Sportch Rating of both players will immediately update to reflect their new positions within the Sportch rankings.
+- Match-up results are reported through the in-app chat.
+Once confirmed the rankings of both players immediately updates to reflect their new Sportch Rating.

 What is the ‘Sportch Rating’?